 Whitby in the north of England is a real seaside gem.
-England has many seaside towns which became popular holiday destinations for the masses beginning in Victorian times with the growth of the railways.
+England has many seaside towns which became popular holiday destinations for ordinary people beginning in Victorian times with the growth of the railways.

 The town has managed to buck the trend for decline in some such resorts due to a combination of location and being very picturesque with a long and varied history and variety of activities to do within the town and nearby.